vojtapolasek/vojtux/Readme.md

     1. mkdir -p live/tmp

-    2. mkdir live/cache

-4. sudo livecd-creator -c fegora_live_cz.ks -p -d -t <absolute_path_to_tmp_dir> --cache <absolute_path_to_cache_dir> -f fegora_33_cz
+4. sudo livemedia-creator --make-iso --no-virt --ks <ks_file.ks --tmp live/tmp --anaconda-arg="--noselinux"

-    - if you did not create your own cache and tmp dir, you can leave out the -t and --cache arguments
+    - if you did not create your own temporary directory, you can leave out the --tmp argument

 ## What is actually done?

-As mentioned, the aim of this project is to automatically create images which can be later transfered to USB drives and handed to actual users.
-The installation is based on Fedora Mate Spin.
-The image is composed of three partitions, one EFI partition taking 512 MiB, one root partition taking cca 16 GiB and one data partition taking rest of the provided disk.
-The data partition is formatted as FAT32.
-The purpose of FAT32 partition is to maximize usage of provided space on USB drive and exchange of data with non-Linux world.
+The result will be stored in the tmp directory in a folder with randomly generated name.
+In this folder there will be folder images and in this folder there will be a file called anaconda.iso.
+The live image is based on Fedora Mate spin.

 Following additional changes are applied:

-- Grub is configured so that it can boot on both BIOS and UEFI, even with Secure boot enabled

 - added RPM Fusion free and nonfree package repositories